Multiplayer #

 Game Server #

-This is the software responsible for everything a player sees and does while playing a match.
+This is the software responsible for everything a player sees and does while involved in a game instance.
 Studios are responsible for authoring the game server.
 To integrate with the Pragma Engine Multiplayer services, a game server will need to interact with the Pragma backend via HTTP.
-The game server is expected to repeatedly report its capacity for hosting matches to the backend, and will receive matches to start via this polling flow.
-The game server is then expected to report match ready for these matches.
+The game server is expected to repeatedly report its capacity for hosting game instances to the backend, and will receive game instances to start via this polling flow.
+The game server is then expected to report match ready for these game instances.
 The Pragma SDK provides functionality to assist with making these HTTP calls.

-Pragma Engine supports both WebSocket and HTTP web protocols for the Connect() call from the SDK.
+The Pragma game server SDK supports both WebSocket and HTTP web protocols.

 WebSockets are the recommended option.
-Note that WebSocket connections are required for the Active Match feature.
+Note that WebSocket connections are required for the Add parties and players to active game instances feature.

 A valid HTTP use case would be to support websites interacting with Partner endpoints.

-By default, Pragma Engine uses WebSockets.
+By default, the Pragma game server SDK uses WebSockets.
 To modify this behavior to use HTTP instead, override the SDK config to set the partnerProtocolType to HTTP.

 Below are examples for overriding the protocol to enable HTTP for both Unreal and Unity.